Old City of Jerusalem: Quarters

 The Old City is currently divided into four uneven quarters: the Muslim Quarter, the Christian Quarter, the Armenian Quarter and the Jewish Quarter.
 Matthew Teller writes that this four-quarter convention may have originated in the 1841 British Royal Engineers map of Jerusalem, or at least Reverend George Williams' subsequent labelling of it.
 A fifth quarter, the Mughrabi Quarter, was demolished following the Six-Day War.

 This 19th-century cartographic partition into four quarters represented the historical development of the city that had previously been divided into many more harat (حارَة: "quarters", "neighborhoods", "districts" or "areas", see wikt:حارة); the Christian and Jewish areas of the city had grown considerably over the preceding centuries.

 Despite the names, there was no governing principle of ethnic segregation: 30 percent of the houses in the Muslim quarter were rented out to Jews, and 70 percent of the Armenian quarter.
+The 1905 census by the Ottoman authorities found mixed populations in the quarters of Jerusalem, for instance, it counted 388 Jewish family heads and 383 Muslim family heads living on al-Wad Street, according to historian Vincent Lemire, this reflects a broader pattern of lack of ethnoreligious homogeniety in the quarters of the old city at the time.

 Below is a table of the historically recorded quarters of the city, from 1495 up until the modern system: